 Kulanshi Modern Art Center

 The Kulanshi Center has a collection that includes European masters such as Albrecht Durer, Rembrandt, Salvador Dali and Pablo Picasso.

 Modern Art Gallery

-This gallery of art, located in the Palace of Peace and Harmony, is the place to see the work of modern Kazakh painters.
+This gallery of art, located in the Palace of Peace and Accord, is the place to see the work of modern Kazakh painters.
 It is divided into several galleries of different colors.
 The main gallery is yellow and has 100 paintings and 19 sculptures.
 Here you can see works of modern Kazakh painters, such as K. V. Mullashev, Akanaev and Begalin.
-The Palace of Peace and Harmony in which the gallery is housed is also a sight to see in an off itself.
-The Palace of Peace and Harmony is a unique glass and steel structure in the iconic symbol of the ages – a pyramid.
+The Palace of Peace and Accord in which the gallery is housed is also a sight to see in an off itself.
+The Palace of Peace and Accord is a unique glass and steel structure in the iconic symbol of the ages – a pyramid.
 It is the site of numerous international regilious gatherings and at is base it a point that forms the exact center of the capital city of Astana.
 Its is expecially beautiful from the outside when it is lit up at night.

 Museum of the First President of the Republic of Kazakhstan

 This museum is located in the president’s former residence and offers a unique insight into the birth of a nation and its progress through time.
 The exhibits reveal the most important stages in the formation of an independent Kazakhstan and talks about the life and work of President Nursultan Nazarbayev.
 The interiors are intact and the museum collection of over 60,000 items includes souvenirs, books, archival manuscripts, printed materials, film and documentary photographs, works of fine and decorative arts, weapons, personal belongings and documents offered by the president.